Harriet Holroyd, Countess of Sheffield

-Harriet Holroyd, Countess of Sheffield (19 June 1802 – 1 January 1889), formerly Lady Harriet Lascelles, was the wife of George Holroyd, 2nd Earl of Sheffield, and a Lady of the Bedchamber to Queen Adelaide, the consort of King William IV of the United Kingdom.
+Harriet Holroyd, Countess of Sheffield (née Lascelles; 19 June 1802 – 1 January 1889), styled as Lady Harriet Lascelles from 1820–5, was an English courtier who was Lady of the Bedchamber to Queen Adelaide, the consort of King William IV of the United Kingdom.

-She was the sixth child and eldest daughter of Henry Lascelles, 2nd Earl of Harewood, and she married the Earl of Sheffield on 6 June 1825.
+She was the sixth child and eldest daughter of Hon.
+Henry Lascelles, the younger son of Edward Lascelles, 1st Earl of Harewood.
+In 1814, her father's elder brother, Viscount Lascelles, died unmarried.
+He succeeded to the earldom in 1820.

+Lady Harriet married George Holroyd, 2nd Earl of Sheffield, on 6 June 1825.
 Her portrait soon appeared in La Belle Assemblée, the society magazine, which carried pictures of "the female nobility and ladies of distinction".
 It was based on an original painting by the portraitist John Jackson, which was hung at the Royal Academy.